Joel Wisneski | Portfolio

 The initial Possible Card setup flow

-Updating the flow
+Updating the approval flow increased satisfaction by 45%.

 The approval screen for the Possible CardThe card activation screen for the Possible CardThe final screen in the application flow